 Doing good is a pleasure, a joy beyond measure,

-• 2.
+A blessing of duty and love. - 2.
 There are chances for work all around just now,

 Opportunities right in our way.